-Table of contents
+Table of Contents

 Ingredients for Protein Cookies

-- Bananas: Use overripe bananas for this recipe, as they’re sweeter.
+- Bananas: Use overripe bananas as they’re sweeter.
 Choose bananas with lots of brown spots or almost entirely brown for the best results.
+Here is a quick tutorial how to ripen bananas faster.

-- Peanut Butter: I prefer to use organic natural peanut butter with no additives; just pesticide free peanuts and salt.
-However, technically any peanut butter will work.
+- Peanut butter: I prefer to use organic smooth peanut butter with no salt or other additives added.
+However, any peanut butter, including crunchy peanut butter, will work.

-- Protein Powder: I use whey protein powder (non-vegan) – unflavored or vanilla.
+- Protein powder: I use unflavored whey protein powder (this one is pretty close to the one I have pictured) or vanilla whey protein powder.
 I recommend using a brand with minimum ingredients, preferably organic and grass-fed.
-(Check FAQs about plant-based protein powders).

 How to Make Protein Cookies